FRC-1721/1721-RapidReact/docs/wiring/wiring.rst

 .. include:: ../resources/resources.rst

-The robot contains almost 50+ft of wire in many gauges and many styles.
+The robot contains almost 50+ ft of wire in many gauges and many styles.
 This section details the wiring harness, connectors, and important servicing information.